 12 cup tube pan or bundt pan (grease & dust with flour) - bake 1 hour, but note cake will not be as fluffy as pictured and described

 Perfect golden sides and base can be achieved by greasing generously with butter then flour dusting base and sides.
 However, it's not my base recipe because very occasionally, the base will stick a bit and some of the golden skin comes off.
 Safer to use paper!10.
 Knock out big bubbles - banging cake pans on counter will knock out big air bubbles in the batter that causes unsightly bubble brown spots on the surface and irregular holes in the crumb.
 It does not burst the tiny bubbles that make the cake rise - they are too small to bang out!11.
 Sweetness note - sweeter than Asian cakes, less sweet than typical Western butter cakes.
 Please do not reduce sugar - 1 1/2 cups is minimum required to make the eggs foamy enough to rise.12.
 Different measures in different countries - tablespoon and cup sizes differ slightly from country to country.
 In most recipes, the difference is not enough to affect the outcome of the recipe, but for baking recipes, you do need to be careful.This cake recipe has been specifically tested using both US and Australian cups (the two countries with the greatest size variance) and the cakes were exactly the same.
 So you can have confidence that this recipe can be used no matter which country you are in - only exception is Japan (cup sizes are considerably smaller (200ml) so please use weights provided).For absolutely certainty, opt to use the weights provided (click Metric toggle button above ingredients).
 Professional kitchens only use weights.13.
-Storage - if not frosting immediately once cooled, wrap in cling wrap immediately (do not leave it sitting around, cakes go stale quite quickly) then place in an airtight container.
+Storage - if not frosting immediately once cooled, cover surface with baking paper (so it doesn't stick to cling wrap) then wrap in cling wrap immediately then place in an airtight container.
+Do not leave it sitting around for hours once cooled, cakes go stale quite quickly.
 Leave out rather than in fridge, unless it's super hot where you live.
 Keeps in freezer for 3 months.Frosted or wrapped unfrosted cake keeps perfectly for 4 days (as in, practically like freshly made).
 Still good on Day 5 7 but a bit less moist.
 Keeps better if frosted because it seals the moisture in.
 If frosted with buttercream, it can stay out on counter and is better stored this way unless it's hot where you are (in which case refrigerate but take out of fridge a good hour before serving.
 Nobody likes cold buttercream frosting or cake!)
 Avoid pre slicing - the area most prone to drying cake out is the cut sides.14.
 Nutrition per slice, assuming 10 servings.
 Cake only.